-A large truck accident due to negligent truck drivers might leave deceased people behind.
+A significant truck accident due to negligent drivers might leave deceased people behind.
 However, once you hire a personal injury law firm, you can at least ensure they get the justice they deserve for having caused you so much pain.

 There are thousands of ramp accident claims each year.
 But not all go to court.
-Regardless of whether or not all ramp and truck accident cases end up in trial, you need to have a professional, experienced expert by your side and know what to do in case the worst happens.
+Regardless of whether or not all ramp and truck accident cases end up on trial, you need a professional, experienced expert who knows what to do if the worst happens.

 Take a look at the following tips:

-Firstly, if you are in large truck accidents, don’t move unless you know you were out of harm’s way before the truck crash occurred.
+Firstly, if you are in significant truck accidents, don’t move unless you know you were out of harm’s way before the crash.

 If you think you sustained truck accident injuries, you must stay where you are because you might worsen them by trying to move.
 Only healthcare professionals can evaluate you and decide whether or not you’re able to move.

-Given your not having sustained any injuries, you can call an ambulance and wait for them to arrive.
+Given you not having sustained any injuries, you can call an ambulance and wait for them to arrive.

-After making sure you’re able to walk and normally talk, contact the police and start gathering evidence.
-Commercial truck accident claims and ramp lawsuits require you to hire the best attorneys if you want to succeed, but you also need to gather as much evidence as possible.
+After making sure you can walk and usually talk, contact the police and start gathering evidence.
+Commercial truck accident claims and ramp lawsuits require hiring the best attorneys to succeed, but you must also gather as much evidence as possible.

 At the same time, take note of the trucking company or the rental company that owns the ramp.
 If you are in a car crash, try to get the other driver’s contact information.